Protagonist Title Fallacy

 - Finding Nemo: While the eponymous character does gain development, it's fairly clear his father Marlin is the protagonist.
 After all, it would be pretty hard for the movie to be about Nemo searching for himself.

-- Disney's Sleeping Beauty: The actual protagonists are the three fairies — a Perspective Flip for the better that the merchandising is still unaware of.
+- Disney's Sleeping Beauty: The actual protagonists are the three fairies, or arguably the prince — a Perspective Flip that the merchandising is still unaware of.

 Films — Live-Action